 Space heating is by means of an oil fired central heating system with radiators located in the main apartments linked by copper piping.
-The bathroom and shower room have heated towel rails.
-There is a main thermostat control in the ground floor hallway and a programmer in the kitchen.
-There are plastic oil storage tanks in the garden.
-The system is operated by means of a free-standing 'Worcester' central heating boiler in the boilerstore.
-This is a combi boiler which heats the hot water with no hot water storage tank required.
+The programmer is in the kitchen and there is a plastic oil storage tank in the garden.
+The bathroom has a heated towel rail.
+The system is operated by means of a free standing 'Worcester' central heating boiler, in the kitchen, having a fanned flue.